intelie/gitbook-platform/release-notes/live-3/README.md

 ## 3.41.5 (July 5, 2024)

-### New features
+### Bugfixes

 * Message list occasionally reappears when selecting a search result on the Messages sidebar

-### Bugfixes

 * Navigation - Extra components are not being displayed on dashboard header

 ## 3.44.1 (July 1, 2024)